Background pattern

 • abnormal liver function tests

-• dental infection, fungal nail infection, muscle infection, bloodstream infection, accumulation of pus under the skin, kidney infection, ear infection
+• dental infection, fungal infection of the nails, muscle infection, infection of the bloodstream, accumulation of pus under the skin, kidney infection, ear infection

 • skin cancer, warts